Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Experiments

-\textbf{The influence of training epochs in RetinaNet:} We conduct experiments with respect to the number of training epochs on the RetinaNet(as shown in Figure \ref{fig:12}).
-The \text{G\_FM} datasets in Chapter \ref{S:4.3} are mixed with CPLC datasets as the training datasets named \text{CPLC+G\_FM}, and test on FM and ECLC test sets.
+\textbf{The influence of training epochs in RetinaNet:} We do experiments to explore the influence of the number of training epochs on the RetinaNet(as shown in Figure \ref{fig:12}).
+The \text{CPLC+G\_FM} datasets in Chapter \ref{S:4.3} are used as the training datasets.
 The performance of our method on FM test set by comparison with the Baseline is improved to 8.4\% when the number of training epochs is 36.
-And it proves that our method can ease the domain shift.
-Because the number of epochs increases, the model learns more basic features.
+It is proved that our method can learn more texture information by increasing the training time.
+And when testing on CPLC, our method is the best on 12th training epochs, on the other training epochs, our method can keep the same performance compared with CPLC+AUG.
+Because the number of epochs increases, the model learns more basic features and the contribution of the context relationship is saturated for CPLC.